< Previous Article Next Article >

 Those indie artists who don't get "signed" by a big record company may get a deal with a smaller indie record label.
 These deals are mainly structured around licensing or P&D (production and distribution) whereby the record label will manufacture CD's, arrange distribution, and promote sales of your CD's and digital content with some fixed amount or rate going back to the artist.
 Again, there is little or no room for negotiation.
 Also, there are usually little or no advances.
 So if your music does not sell enough you may not see any money.
 (Maybe being an employee is not so bad after all.)

 Many retail CD shops have closed throughout Japan.
 The flagship HMV store in Shibuya, Tokyo closed its doors forever in 2011.
-There are only a few retail music stores left (e.g. Tower Records, Disk Union).
-Mainly small specialty CD and vinyl record shops will actually carry an inventory (i.e. a handful) of indie products.
-Most have to be specially ordered by the customer.
-Any indie music shop can order a CD wholesale from the distributor who can have it sent to any place in Japan within 24 hours (Japan is about the size of California State and has a vast, cheap and efficient next-day delivery system).
+There are only a few large retail music stores left (e.g. Tower Records, Disk Union).
+There are small specialty CD and vinyl record shops across the country that will carry an inventory of indie products with most having to be specially ordered by the customer.
+Any indie music shop can order a CD/record wholesale from the distributor or domestic label who can have it sent to any place in Japan within 24 hours (Japan is about the size of California State or Germany and has a vast, cheap and efficient next-day delivery system).
 Naturally, if there are a lot of requests by customers for a certain product, a store may put it on its shelves.
-Larger record companies/labels employ an army of retail shop promoters whose job is to encourage retail shops to put the products of their company on shelves.
-Smaller record labels usually have nobody or only 1 or 2 people to do this type of work.
+Larger record companies/labels employ a small army of retail shop promoters whose job is to visit and encourage retail shops to put the products of their company on shelves.
+Smaller record labels often have nobody to do this type of work.

 With the growing boom in the indie scene, Tower Records has included an "indies" section in their stores.
-(Tower Records is still very much alive in Japan but someday all will close as CD's die in Japan.)
+(Tower Records is still very much alive in Japan!)

-Click here to learn how to get distribution in Japan.
+Click here to learn about distribution in Japan.

 Nowadays in Japan, indie record labels are also "distributors" because they can tap into the indie distribution network and get your music into the main digital music services and retail CD shops (not usually on shelves but for online and special orders) like the major record companies.
 Actually, there is another middleman or aggregator that also takes a cut, but as long as you're OK with the cut the record label is offering you then it doesn't matter.
 You can expect to get 35% to 50% of net sales (wholesale price) when you are under a Japanese record label/distributor.